pardeike/Zombieland/README.md

 Colonists that are scheduled to do doctor tasks automatically collect zombie extract if there are no zombies nearby but you can order them too.
 There is a button in the colonist actions that toggles automtic collection on and off.

 Zombie serum is a very good way to remove a zombie infection regardless of its stage.
 So try to plan ahead and start collecting it early - gathering enough zombie extract to make serum takes a while.

+For tribal runs you can craft serum on a normal crafting spot by combining medicine and a small animal cadaver.
+This makes it easier for non-tech runs to get serum.

 ## Infections